Emory University announces two key leadership appointments

 Emory University President Claire E. Sterk today announced two key university leadership appointments.

-“I am thrilled to announce the appointment of Dwight McBride, PhD, as provost and executive vice president of academic affairs as well as the appointment of Christopher Augostini as executive vice president for business and administration,” says Sterk.
+“I am thrilled to announce the appointment of Dwight A. McBride, PhD, as provost and executive vice president of academic affairs as well as the appointment of Christopher Augostini as executive vice president for business and administration,” says Sterk.

 “These two appointments will build upon Emory’s exceptional leadership team.
 We look forward to working with Dwight and Chris, whose leadership and vision will help Emory realize its bold ambitions now and well into the future,” says Sterk.
 “Dwight and Chris share a passion for academic excellence and a compelling vision for Emory’s future, its faculty, students and staff.
 I would like to thank the search committees for their hard work and dedication in this process.”